What is the first reaction of customers when help content doesn’t make sense?

 Visuals help you explain products to the core, demonstrate how products work, and show troubleshooting tips in action.
 When customers read and see what a product is and how it functions, they can grasp the information faster.
 Also, with visuals, you need fewer words to explain processes.
 This means fewer words and more impact.

-Every time you explain a feature, talk about a step, add short videos or screenshots so customers can see everything in action.
+Every time you explain a feature, talk about a step or add short videos or screenshots so customers can see everything in action.

 HighQ follows a similar approach.
 Go through its help center, and you will find an image after almost every step.